Apple juice is delicious. It’s sweet and has a tart flavor, which makes it the perfect combination of tasty and refreshing.

 Fresh apple juice is amazing on its own and when you combine it with other fruits and veggies to make your favorite juice recipes or smoothies.
 However, a big part of making the best apple juice possible is using the right kind of apples.

 But what are the best apples for juicing?
+Golden or red delicious?
+Green or red apples?
 Luckily, I have the answer!

 Gala apples are the gold standard for making apple juice, in my opinion.
 They produce sweet juice, they’re affordable and are available pretty much year-round.

 However, if you enjoy a more tart flavor, then Granny Smith apples are the way to go.
-However, any apple you have in the house will work, so don’t get too worried.
+Not the best flavor in my opinion but to each there own.
+However, most other appls you have in the house will work, so don’t get too worried.

 If you’re lucky enough to have an apple tree in your back yard, then get them picked and in your juicer – they’ll taste great.